 Should you need more information or help in filing a workers’ compensation claim, contact us toll-free at 1-877- NY-DBLAW for a free claim evaluation.

-Angela Luongo, a Paralegal at Turley, Redmond, Rosasco and Rosasco, contributed to the writing of this post.
+Angela Luongo, a Paralegal at Turley Redmond, & Rosasco, contributed to the writing of this post.